Lovely Lolla

 Lovely Lolla is an Indian romantic comedy drama series produced by Sargun Mehta and Ravi Dubey for their entertainment channel Dreamiyata Dramaa.
 It stars Isha Malviya, Gauahar Khan and Nikhil Khurana as Lovely Chaddha, Lolla Chawla and Arjun Malhotra.
 The series aired from 25 December 2024 to 1 May 2025 on YouTube.

 Plot

 Lovely and Lolla are a mother-daughter duo with a complicated relationship.
 Lovely and Lolla are full of life but not with each other.
 Dilemma occurs when their bond sees the real battle as they both set their sights on the same person Arjun.
 Watch them as their love, rivalry, and family drama unfold in this rollercoaster series with lots of fun, comedy and real entertainment.

-Lovely is a 21 year old employee who works at Mantraz to pay the bills and keep thingd afloat.
-Lolla is a 39 year old film star and the mother of Lovely.
+Lovely is a 21 year old employee who works at Mantraz to pay the bills and keep things afloat.
+Lolla is a 39 year old film star and Lovely's mother.
 Arjun is a 37 year old businessman and the CEO of Mantraz.